 The Ink Business Unlimited℠ Credit Card provides small business owners with a simple way to earn cash back on every purchase.
 If you don’t want to worry about bonus categories, or you just need a card for all-around spending, this might be a good option for you.

-Cardholders get 5% cash back on Lyft rides (through March 2020) and 1.5% cash back for every other purchase, with no limit to the amount of cash back you can earn.
-There’s also a sizable introductory offer of $500 cash for spending $3,000 in the first 3 months, which is pretty big compared to most cards in this range.
+Cardholders get 5% cash back on Lyft rides and 1.5% cash back for every other purchase, with no limit to the amount of cash back you can earn.
+There’s also a sizable introductory offer of $500 cash for spending $3,000 in the first three months, which is pretty big compared to most cards in this range.

 You’ll get Visa Signature Business benefits with this card, which mostly consist of shopping and travel protections.